 One of great things about the daily schedule at Sandy Hill is that campers get to make their own activity choices.
 The activities fall into two basic categories - Instructional Activities and Electives.
-Campers do three Instructional Activities each.
-Campers do the same three Instructional Activities for an hour and fifteen minutes each day for a week a camp.
+Campers do three Instructional Activities each week.
+Campers do the same three Instructional Activities for an hour and fifteen minutes each day for a week at camp.
 Campers get to do one elective each day at camp for a total of four for each week.
 The list of electives is found below as well.

 With over 30 instructional classes to choose from, campers can truly customize their Sandy Hill experience.
 Campers choose three instructional activities each week from the extensive list below.
 Classes meet daily for an hour and fifteen minutes, allowing campers to improve their skills under the guidance of talented and experienced instructors.
 Campers attending for multiple weeks have three different classes each week.